Lost Boys (Peter Pan)

 The Lost Boys are characters from J. M. Barrie's 1904 play Peter Pan, or The Boy Who Wouldn't Grow Up and later adaptations and extensions to the story.
-They are boys "who fall out of their prams when the nurse is looking the other way and if they are not claimed in seven days, they are sent far away to the Neverland," where Peter Pan is their captain.
+They are boys "who fall out of their prams when the nurse is looking the other way and if they are not claimed in seven days, they are sent far away to Neverland," where Peter Pan is their captain.

-There are no "lost girls" because, as Peter explains, girls are far too clever to fall out of their prams.
+There are no "lost girls" because as Peter explains, girls are far too clever to fall out of their prams.
+This was retconned for the 2023 Disney reboot film Peter Pan & Wendy where the Lost Boys (still named as such) now include girls.